Update: Republished June 2020 with updated statistics where available.

 To no surprise, Google is the leading search engine worldwide.
 Anyone you’re trying to reach, anywhere they might be, Google is your best bet towards generating an impression of your product and brand across borders.
 Except in China and a few other countries, Google is the dominant search engine.
 Other search engines get a smaller share of consumer traffic, which you can see in our Global Search Engine Market Share infographic.

-Google owns 88% of the search engine market share in the US
+As of June 2020, Google owns 88% of the search engine market share in the US

 In the US, people use Google more than Bing, Yahoo, and all the other search engines combined.
 The term “Google it” is popular for a reason.
 In a study conducted by ComScore, out of a total of 17.5 billion searches conducted in one month, 11.2 billion of them were conducted through Google.
 Bing follows second with just 3.7 billion, and Yahoo with 2.2 billion.